broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 ### Withdraw account

 Withdraw account is containing following:
+* Payload Id
-* Round number
+* Relays round number
+* Sender address in `Everscale`
 * Receiver address in `Solana`
-* Sender address in `Everscale`
 * Amount
+* `Token root` account address in `Everscale`
+* Decimals count in `Everscale`
+* Decimals count in `Solana`
-* Payload Id
+* Confirmed Relays
 * Bounty for withdrawal
+* Minimum Number of confirmation to be processed
 * State: new, expired, processed, cancelled, pending, waiting for approve
   * `New` is needed to save relays confirms.
   * `Expired` - current round ttl is expired and withdrawal can not be processed.
   * `Processed` - all funds were successfully transferred to user.
   * `Cancelled` - user asked to cancel withdrawal, his funds were minted in `Everscale` to his address back.
   * `Pending` - there is not enough funds on vault to process the withdrawal.
   * `Waiting for approve` - withdraw amount is bigger than the limit

 ## Scheme